 Despite the devastation, Hamburg is a lovely backdrop for romance, even as the Germans starve and dig their loved ones from the ruins.
 So while the cast try to do justice to the novel’s well-developed characters, things are picturesque enough to want to Google “houses on the river Elbe”.

 The Aftermath by Rhidian Brook

 We first meet Rachael Morgan, muttering to herself on a train, as she travels to Germany with her 11-year-old son Edmund.
 The death of her older boy Michael has caused her to ‘think with a limp’.

-Now her war-weary husband wants her to sleep with the enemy (in a manner of speaking).
-Rachael’s pretty, but provincial, not a fashion plate.
+Now her war-weary husband wants her to sleep with the enemy – staying in the home of widowed German architect Stefan Lubert and his teenage daughter Freda.
+Rachael’s pretty, but provincial – not a fashion plate.
 She mixes with the class-conscious army wives, all ‘uncultured cuckoos in the fancy nests of other birds.’

-With their parents busy, Freda and Edmund roam.
+With their parents busy, both the Lubert daughter, Freda, and Edmund roam.
 Joining fellow Hamburgers clearing rubble, Freda meets a Nazi youth interested in Chez Lubert’s occupants, while Edmund befriends a feral gang – including the enterprising Ozi – who are in thrall to a sinister older boy.

 Besides the compelling premise, the novel’s great strength is its skillful resolution of these multiple strands of narrative tension, mostly cut from the film.
 Its subdued emotional heart and historical-political suspense lead to a dramatic finale, compared to the film’s thin action.

 3 thoughts on “The Aftermath – book vs Hollywood film review”

 This sound fascinating.
 I need to read the book.
 Thank you for taking the time to do this.